-- teacher, assistant principal, director, or supervisor dismissed under this section.
-Neither party to a school administrator or teacher contract is entitled to damages under this section. - The State Board shall have the right to subpoena witnesses and documents on behalf (g) of any party to the proceedings under this section."
+- recommended for dismissal under this section.
+Decisions of the panel may be appealed on the record to the State Board.
+The State Board of Education or a local board may terminate the contract of a - teacher, assistant principal, director, or supervisor dismissed under this section. - Neither party to a school administrator or teacher contract is entitled to damages under this section. - (g) The State Board shall have the right to subpoena witnesses and documents on behalf of any party to the proceedings under this section."